 Focus on what they need – not what they expect

-Whether you have a ‘clean’ work history or have ‘blips’ or ‘career gaps’ you must recognise that any organisation appointing a new director to their board is going to be fearful of making a mistake and will be risk-averse.
+Whether you have a ‘clean’ work history or have ‘blips’ or ‘career gaps’, you must recognise that any organisation appointing a new director to their board will be fearful of making a mistake and will be risk-averse.

-Gaps/Blips in particular produce this fear and perceived risk.
-This is important because it is not the blip that is the problem but rather the fear it produces.
+Gaps/Blips, in particular, produce this fear and perceived risk.
+This is important because it is not the blip that is the problem but rather the anxiety it produces.
 As such, it is essential that you de-risk your appointment and ‘dare them not to appoint you.’
-To do that you should focus on dissipating the appointing organisation’s fears – not filling the gap – an important difference.
+To do that, you should focus on dissipating the appointing organisation’s fears – not trying to fill the gap – an important difference.

 Taking this approach is the first step to overcoming any objections appointing bodies might have about you.